 What happens to companies removed from the dialogue list because they have met the Council’s demands?
 Do you stop monitoring them?

-No, we continue to track them and engage them in dialogue to ensure that the promised actions are actually implemented and have the desired impact.
+No, we continue to track them to ensure that the promised actions are actually implemented and have the desired impact.